sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

     const filters = filterGroup.filters || [];

     if (filterGroup.operator === "and") {
-      // For the and operator, we should return true if all of the filters and groups fulfills.
+      // For the and operator, we should return true if all of the filters and groups are fulfilled.
 If no filters or no groups we consider it a match return (
         (filters.length === 0 || filters.every(filterColFunc)) &&
         (groups.length === 0 ||